 Canned vs dried chickpeas

-Quality canned chickpeas are a good shortcut to use, rather than cooking the chickpeas yourself.
+Using quality canned chickpeas is a good alternative to cooking them yourself.
 The quality does vary between brands though, so if you find the canned chickpeas you use are overly mushy, try using different brands - there should be a little bite to them.

 Using canned chickpeas